bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 🍃 Adds [TailwindCSS](https://tailwindcss.com) with an empty configuration along with [PurgeCSS](https://purgecss.com).

 Please be aware that you need to have [PostCSS](https://postcss.org) setup to run this configuration.
-You can create a new Bridgetown project with PostCSS using `bridgtown new my_project --use-postcss`.
+You can create a new Bridgetown project with PostCSS using `bridgetown new my_project --use-postcss`.

 This configuration will overwrite your `postcss.config.js` file.